EPFL-ENAC/co2-calculator-user-doc/docs/en/project-overview.md

 The estimate can also be made visible to all members of the unit, regardless of their role (principal or standard user).

-The reference year determines the emission factors used by the CO₂ Project Planner to calculate the emissions attributable to the project.
+The reference year determines the emission factors used by the CO₂ Project planner to calculate the emissions attributable to the project.

 ***Detailed per year***